d3vobed/EverythingCyb3R/Red Team/Red Team Lead/RTL.md

     Foundational Knowledge:

     Start with a strong foundation in computer science, networking, and cybersecurity.
-Consider pursuing a degree or certification in cybersecurity.
     Learn the Basics:

     Familiarize yourself with the basics of operating systems, programming languages, and network protocols.